Understand your company's position and learn more about the options available

 Overdrawn Director's Loan Account in Liquidation

-Overdrawn director's loans can become a major issue should the company become insolvent and is placed into liquidation.
 In formal liquidation proceedings, any overdrawn director’s loan account would be considered a company asset.
-The next step can often depend on the value of the director’s loan, the amount the company owes to creditors, and the decision of the liquidator whether to pursue the director or not.
+The next step can often depend on the value of the director’s loan, the amount of debt the company has, and the decision of the liquidator whether to pursue the director or not.

 If the balance of the overdrawn director's loan is significant, the appointed liquidator will almost certainly look to the directors to repay the outstanding loan amount back to the company so that the money could go towards repaying outstanding creditors as far as possible.

-Even if the company itself has ‘written off’ the loan, a liquidator is able to reverse this and ask that the company director repays the overdrawn director's loan account in order to satisfy creditors.
+Even if the company itself has ‘written off’ the loan, a liquidator is able to reverse this and ask that the company director repays the overdrawn director's loan account in order to repay creditors.
 An overdrawn director's loan cannot be swept under the carpet just before the business goes into liquidation to avoid paying creditors; historical accounts and invoices will be scrutinised and money will be tracked to ensure proper processes have been carried out.
 This is a liquidator’s duty.

 But what happens if the director cannot afford to repay their overdrawn director’s loan account in liquidation?
 Unfortunately it may be the case that a director has to consider personal insolvency proceedings, such as an IVA or bankruptcy, if they are unable to repay their overdrawn directors loan account or otherwise come to an agreement with the appointed liquidator regarding how much is owed.